The more I explore Harriman State Park, the more I regret not visiting it earlier because there’s many things you can do there.

-- 3 My short history with Harriman State Park:
+- 3 My history with exploring Harriman State Park:

-- 4 1) For starters, I highly recommend doing the Seven Lakes Drive:
+- 4 1) For starters, I highly recommend doing the Seven Lakes Drive in Harriman State Park:

-- 5 2) Explore each of the 7 lakes of Harriman State Park:
+- 5 2) Explore all 7 lakes of Harriman State Park:

-- 6 3) Do the Kakiat trail (the most popular hiking trail in Harriman State Park):
+- 6 3) Do the Reeves Brook Loop hike (Very popular hike in Harriman State Park):

-- 7 4) Explore the Dater Mountain Loop trail:
+- 7 4) Explore the abandoned mines at Harriman State Park: